GluuFederation/flex/admin-ui/docs/build-deploy.md

 ## CI / Jenkins

 The flex Jenkins pipeline is deliberately minimal.
 It does not run lint, type-check, or tests.
-Those are enforced at commit time by the husky pre-commit hook.
+Lint and type-check are enforced at commit time by the husky pre-commit hook; the test suite is not run by any hook, so run `npm run test:all` yourself.
 CI is purely an artifact builder.

 The pipeline: